-“Mom! my friend got to foreign country for vacations.
-When we will go??
+“Mom! my friend got to go to a foreign country for vacations.
+When will we go??

-“My friend bought a new dress I also want to buy the same dress’’ Many parents must be familiar to such sounds.
+“My friend bought a new dress I also want to buy the same dress’’ Many parents must be familiar with such demands.

-Sometimes, this situation become difficult for parents as they don`t know how to answers such questions and demands.
+Sometimes, this situation becomes difficult for parents as they don`t know how to answers such questions and demands.

 Teach them how they can buy a good dress in normal budget also.

 HOW to teach financial wisdom to your teen

 With the WHAT to teach your teenager being said.
 Let us touch on the HOW to teach financial wisdom to your teen.

 Kids often mimic their parents in almost every behavior.
 So, to learn about proper management of money they will also follow their parent’s behavior.